 From 2008 to 2014, Eggert was CEO and a board director of OPX Biotechnologies, Inc., a venture capital-financed company using biotechnology to produce chemicals from renewable raw materials.
 He joined OPX from AkzoNobel, where he was president of the Specialty Polymers Group.
 Eggert worked at the National Starch and Chemical Company of ICI PLC from 1999 to 2007 as Vice President of Personal Care and Vice President of Food Ingredients–Europe before being named Group Vice President of Specialty Polymers.

 Eggert served as Vice President of Sales and Marketing with Engelhard Corporation from 1997 to 1999.
 He began his career with Monsanto Company, progressing over 20 years through roles with increasing responsibilities in technology, manufacturing, business development, marketing and general management.

 Eggert is a Governance Fellow of the National Association of Corporate Directors.
-Additional prior board director positions include the American Chemistry Council, the Biotechnology Industry Organization and the Management Board of Huber Engineered Materials.
+He is also a Board Director at Fathers and Families Support Center in St. Louis, Missouri.
+Additional prior Board Director positions include the American Chemistry Council, the Biotechnology Industry Organization and the Management Board of Huber Engineered Materials.
 He was a Founding Director and Chairman of the Colorado Cleantech Industry Association.

 Eggert holds a BS in chemical engineering and an MBA from Washington University in St. Louis, as well as an MS in biochemical engineering from the University of Minnesota.